dev-techgyal/Rest-API-And-Vue-Js/README.md

 # LARAVEL *REST/API* AND *VUE JS*

-This repository contains the code for rest/api and vue js for learning(https://mvtechzone.com).
+This repository contains the code for rest/api and vue js for learning.

 ## How To Set Up
 - After downloading the code.